MicrosoftDocs/power-platform/power-platform/admin/field-level-security.md

 **Configure the security profiles**

-1. From the Microsoft [Power Platform admin center](https://admin.powerplatform.microsoft.com), select the environment to which you want to configure security profiles.
+1. From the [Power Platform admin center](https://admin.powerplatform.microsoft.com), select the environment to configure security profiles for.

 2. Select **Settings** > **Users + permissions** > **Field security profiles**.